Time-Correlated Video Bridge Matching: Related Works

 \subsection{Bridge Models}

-Despite the widespread adoption of diffusion models in generative tasks~\citep{pmlr-v37-sohl-dickstein15, 10.5555/3495724.3496298, song2021scorebased}, the Gaussian noise commonly used to initialize the generation process lacks meaningful structural information about the underlying data distribution.
-However, by matching the velocity fields with pre-defined transport maps, it is possible to construct powerful generative models that rival diffusion-based approaches~\citep{lipman2023flow}.
-Furthermore, Diffusion Bridge Models have been shown to provide a more flexible framework for generative tasks compared to standard diffusion processes~\citep{bortoli2021diffusion, liu2022let}.
-Particularly, bridge models have shown their superiority over diffusion baselines for image restoration~\citep{delbracio2024inversiondirectiterationalternative}, image translation~\citep{zhoudenoising}, and image reconstruction~\citep{i2sb}.
-Despite this, the use of Bridge Matching to work with complex distributions of sequential data, the components of which are correlated, remains a practically unexplored topic.
-A recent attempt to extend Bridge Matching to image-to-video generation, overlooked the intrinsic temporal dependencies between video frames~\citep{wang2025framebridge}.
-In our solution, we address this problem and design our own interpolant that explicitly accounts for the assumption of linear correlations among the components of the random vectors that represent video data samples.
+Despite the success of diffusion models in generative tasks~\citep{pmlr-v37-sohl-dickstein15, 10.5555/3495724.3496298, song2021scorebased}, their reliance on Gaussian noise as a prior lacks meaningful structural information about the data.
+In contrast, models that match velocity fields using pre-defined transport maps can achieve competitive performance~\citep{lipman2023flow}.
+Bridge Matching offers a particularly flexible framework, outperforming standard diffusion for tasks like image restoration, translation, and reconstruction~\citep{delbracio2024inversiondirectiterationalternative, zhoudenoising, i2sb}.
+However, applying Bridge Matching to correlated sequential data, such as video, remains largely unexplored.
+A recent extension to image-to-video generation~\citep{wang2025framebridge} overlooked inherent temporal dependencies.
+Our approach addresses this by designing an interpolant that explicitly models the linear correlations between video frames.